orrblue/urdf-loader-test-vr/README.md

 rotationBased (bool): Choose whether the drawing functionality will involve a projection perpendicular to the whiteboard (false) or parallel to the marker (true).

-stopOnCollision (bool): Add fake collision behavior between the marker and the whiteboard.
+stopOnCollision (bool): Add fake collision behavior between the marker and the whiteboard (needs to be fixed for robot using window.adjustedControl).

 pointerSize (float): Size of projection pointer.
 If not specified, there will be no projection pointer.